-I would probably have never found out how powerful light therapy for pain is, if it weren’t for my husband, who has shamelessly “stolen” my hand-held red light therapy home device.
+I would have never found out how powerful light therapy for pain is, if it weren’t for my husband, who shamelessly stole” my new hand-held red light therapy home device.

 He was so thrilled by the results that I never saw my device again.
 He ordered a new one for me and keeps my old one hidden in the closet so no one can take it away from him.